 No Theme Proposed measure Legal feasibility Technical feasibility Effectiveness and efficiency Political feasibility Proportionality combating unfair business and employment practices MS will still be able to introduce own requirements on minimum wage unless explicitly forbidden number of Member States 11.
 Tachograph earlier introduction of smart tachographs No in scope of this Regulation and as is addressed in the Tachograph Reguulation.
 No problem foreseen No problem foreseen May not be supported by all Member States, but demanded by several stakeholders and some Member States.
 Commission would need to assess the impact and costs first in a dedicated study.
 No problem foreseen 12.
 Sanctions Adoption of common classification of infringements not related to safety No problem foreseen No problem foreseen No added value since it will be to be done via revision of Regulation 1071 No problem foreseen No problem foreseen 13.
-Sanctions Adoption of common level of penalties May require significant changes to national legislation No problems foreseen More certainty for hauliers and more consistent framework to dissuade infringement of the rules Some opposition could be expected from MS that wish to retain their existing classification May be considered disproportionate and infringe subsidiarity from legislation foreseen from legislation foreseen foreseen foreseen from legislation foreseen foreseen foreseen foreseen foreseen foreseen legislation clarifications of applying existing rules in certain situations 1.
+Sanctions Adoption of common level of penalties May require significant changes to national legislation No problems foreseen More certainty for hauliers and more consistent framework to dissuade infringement of the rules Some opposition could be expected from MS that wish to retain their existing classification May be considered disproportionate and infringe subsidiarity Νο Theme Proposed measure Legal feasibility Technical feasibility Effectiveness and efficiency Political feasibility Proportionality ----- ---------------------------- -- ------------------------- --- -- --- -- 14.
+Scope LCVs fully/partly covered or excluded from legislation No problems foreseen Possible issues of practical implementation Possible rise in compliance costs which may not be beneficial for operators.
+No support from a number of Member States Too little evidence to justify a scope in te social legislation for LGVs see more in Annex 6 15.
+Clarification clarifications of applying existing rules in certain situations 1.
 Creation of an online platform where Member States can post information relating to applicable national rules, legal interpretations, national enforcement practices, documentation and any other requirements.
-2. Clarification of the following concepts: digital tachograph rules, weekly rest in the cabin, recording other work, recording periods away from vehicle, availability periods, ferry rule.
-3. The acclulation of frequent breaks, extended daily driving times (and the question if an extended daily driving falls in two weeks, for which week this extended daily driving should be accounted), esituation in the first hour of driving in the case of multi-manning, the definition of journey.
-4. Clearer differentiation of infringements.
-Allow drivers to inform enforcement officers orally at the beginning of a roadside check in case they are currently in search for a suitable excurrently in search for a suitable No Theme Proposed measure Legal feasibility Technical feasibility Effectiveness and efficiency Political feasibility Proportionality in certain situations 1.
-Creation of an online platform where Member States can post information relating to applicable national rules, legal interpretations, national enforcement practices, documentation and any other requirements.
 2. Clarification of the following concepts: - digital tachograph rules, - weekly rest in the cabin, - recording other work, - recording periods away from vehicle, - availability periods, - ferry rule.
 3. The calculation of frequent breaks, - extended daily driving times (and the question if an extended daily driving falls in two weeks, for which week this extended daily driving should be accounted), - situation in the first hour of driving in the case of multi-manning, - the definition of journey.
 4. Clearer differentiation of infringements.
-Allow drivers to inform enforcement officers orally at the beginning of a roadside check in case they are currently in search' for a suitable 14.
-Scope from legislation foreseen practical implementation compliance costs which may not be beneficial for operators.
-No support from a number of Member States Too little evidence to justify a scope in te social legislation for LGVs see more in Annex 6 stopping space officers orally at the beginning of a roadside check in case they are currently 'in search' for a suitable practical implementation overall effectiveness is expected to be limited of the control of the 15. in certain situations 1.
-Creation of an online platform where Member States can post information relating to applicable national rules, legal interpretations, national enforcement practices, documentation and any other requirements.
-2. Clarification of the following concepts: - digital tachograph rules, - weekly rest in the cabin, - recording other work, - recording periods away from vehicle, - availability periods, - ferry rule.
-3. The calculation of frequent breaks, - extended daily driving times (and the question if an extended daily driving falls in two weeks, for which week this extended daily driving should be accounted), - situation in the first hour of driving in the case of multi-manning, - the definition of journey.
-4. Clearer differentiation of infringements.
-No problem foreseen foreseen action for such aspects - Costs of revision disproportionate to No problem foreseen Action at EU may be considered disproportionate any indications on the print out/ record sheet yet. stopping space officers orally at the beginning of a roadside check in case they are currently 'in search' for a suitable stopping place and could not make any indications on the print out/ record sheet yet. practical implementation important issue - overall effectiveness is expected to be limited No problem foreseen No problem foreseen
+No problem foreseen No problem foreseen No need for legal action for such aspects - Costs of revision disproportionate to benefits No problem foreseen Action at EU may be considered disproportionate 16.
+Suitable stopping space Allow drivers to inform enforcement officers orally at the beginning of a roadside check in case they are currently 'in search' for a suitable stopping place and could not make any indications on the print out/ record sheet yet.
+No legal certainty Possible issues of practical implementation Does not address an important issue - overall effectiveness is expected to be limited No problem foreseen No problem foreseen 17.
+Weekly rest A driver engaged in international No problem foreseen Expected to be Negative in terms of No problem No problen